bjornarhagen/bjornarhagen.no/content/en/index/section-2-1.md

 3 years later I got my degree and moved to Sandefjord.
 I started working full-time in Datahjelpen.
 After about a year, Covid hit and I had to find a more stable job as no one was really willing to start new projects at the time.
-That is how I ended up at Adstate, where I currently work.
+That is how I ended up at Adstate, where I worked for 4 years.
+I'm currently working at [River Security](https://riversecurity.eu/).
 I still run Datahjelpen, though it's more of a hobby as of right now.